gflorez97/dataProcesses2019/docs/index.md

 nbaFinalLM$minutesCuant[nbaFinalLM$Minutes > 30] <- "HIGH"
 ```

-More information can be obtained in the next section, as well as the explanation of why we decided to change the way we are assessing the strength of relationships.
+More information is given in the next section as well as the explanation of why we decided to change the way we are assessing the strength of relationships.

 ### Prediction